iurnah/ruihan.org/docs/leetcode/array/notes.md

 T[i][1][1] = max(T[i - 1][1][1], T[i - 1][0][0] - prices[i - 1]);
 ```

-Think: How to ensure you fourmular cover all the possible values?
+Think: How to ensure you fourmular to cover all the possible values?

 ### 188. Best Time to Buy and Sell Stock IV